-Ankle rehab, re-engineeredApril 18th, 2013 by Angela Herring in Other /
+Ankle rehab, re-engineeredApril 18, 2013 by Angela Herring in Medicine & Health / Other

 Ten months ago, Paul Douçot began contemplating his transition from undergraduate mechanical engineering studies to a graduate program in physical therapy.
 "I didn't want to abandon my engineering background," he said.